 Prepare some code for Azure Functions.

-Refer to this page for information on where to enter the source code for Azure Functions.
+Refer to the first Kintone x Azure Functions article for information on where to enter the source code for Azure Functions.

 index.js for Azure Functions